rpiRobotics/abb_motion_program_exec/README.md

 ## Installation

-Begin by cutting and pasting the contents `abb_motion_program_exec.mod` to the robot controller.
+Begin by installing the software for the robot controller.
+This software can be installed manually by copying files to the robot controller and importing configuration files, or by using a RobotWare Add-In.
+The RobotWare Add-In is cleaner and probably more reliable, but is also less flexible and requires using the Installation Manager which can be confusing.
+If you aren't sure which to use, try using the manual installation first.

+* See [robot_setup_manual.md](doc/robot_setup_manual.md) for manual setup instructions.
+* See [robot_setup_robotware_addin.md](doc/robot_setup_robotware_addin.md) for RobotWare Add-In
+  setup instructions

 This contains the robot-side code, that reads and executes the contents of `motion_program.bin`. `motion_program.bin` contains the sequence of instructions to run, encoded in binary format for fast interpretation.